Online BHA Degrees in California: Comparing Top CA Programs

 California admissions requirements for a healthcare administration bachelor’s degree typically include standardized test scores (ACT or SAT), high school transcripts and/or transferable credits from an associate degree in a related field.
 Some programs have additional requirements—CSU Long Beach, for example, requires students to take a mathematics and English assessment as part of the admissions process.
 Requirements vary by school, so applicants should check their chosen program’s website for specific details and ensure they meet all necessary criteria.

-Yes, as many programs are fully online or offered in a hybrid format, blending online and in-person classes.
+Yes, as many programs are fully online, or at least in a hybrid format, blending online and in-person classes.
 Fully online programs, like those at Pacific College, often use synchronous learning, where students attend live virtual classes, or asynchronous formats, allowing flexible scheduling.
 Transitioning to online learning is especially popular for students with prior credits or busy schedules.

 What type of accreditation should a bachelor’s degree in healthcare administration in California have?